 I camped three nights in the dunes in the company of sandflies and with the evening entertainment of wonderful sunsets.
 I walked most days from dawn until 5 pm.
 I loved walking on the beach.
 I enjoyed the wide open space, the patterns in the sand, the shells, the sound of the sea and the change of the tide.
 The beach and streams were most of the time quite clean.
 I saw the bodies of three dead seals and a little dead dolphin.
 On the third day the beach got busier: busses went by with curious tourists staring and waving at me, and fishermen parked their cars along the beach and walked in the water with their nets at low tide.
 Despite the weather forecast of ten days of rain, there were only a few showers.
 It was sunny most of the time, sometimes cloudy and sometimes windy.

 At the third day I realised I was running out of food pretty quickly.
 On top of that the streams became very small and covered with trash from the ocean.
 Despite filtering all the water, I wasn’t keen getting water from a dirty stream with a dead bird next to it.
 What I had left was a big bag of mashed potato powder and dried peas, but no water to prepare either of them.
 The third night I went to sleep without dinner.
 The next morning I walked 12 km to the next lodge, where I was welcomed with a cup of tea, and received a new supply of water and some fruit, veggies, chips, fish and biscuits… a very luxurious brunch.
 I was a bit afraid though to come too close to anyone, aware of the fact that I smelled like a mixture of salt, mud, sweat and seaweed.
 You can take a look at www.hukatere.com : a nice place to stay if you are walking this trail.
+I am now in Ahipara, getting some rest.
+It is a small and very laid-back town with many old wooden houses and sleeping dogs in the gardens.
+The campite is busy because of a local surf competition.
+There is a nice big general area where many people are watching the Rugby World cup games in the evening.

 The score after the first 100 km: three blisters, sunburn on right side of neck, tight shoulder muscles, tired feet, still smiling J